anebz/cloud/Accreditations/aws_developer_associate.md

 > Downloading

 Users can download a private file directly from a static website hosted on S3 by a *pre-signed URL link* on the site.
+When setting this up, you can set an expiration date and time.

 For get-intensive S3 buckets, use random prefix and CloudFront to cache the requests.
 When using CloudFront, to minimize upload speed, use S3 transfer acceleration.
 For customizing content distributed via CloudFront, use Lambda@Edge.
 CloudFront can use HTTPS between clients and CF, and between CF and backend.